thinkjs/www.thinkjs.org/view/en/doc/2.1/question.md

 }
 ```

-### How to call controller/action/model across module
+### Invokes Controller/Action/Model Across Modules

-You may have some requests about calling function across module when your project is complicated.
+You may have some requests about calling function across modules when your projects is complicated.

-#### How to call controller
+#### Call Controllers

-You can call controller in other module by using `this.controller` and pass second parameter to it:
+You can call controller in other modules by using `this.controller` and pass the second parameter in:

 ```js
 export default class extends think.controller.base {